 Distributed JWT verification

-Unlike simple web token that the resource server has to contact Authorization server to validate the bearer token.
-JWT can be verified by the resource server as long as the token signing certificate is available at resource server.
+Unlike the simple web token that the resource server has to contact the Authorization server to validate, JWT can be verified by the resource server as long as the token signing certificate is available at the resource server.